dtrammer/AxisActionEventLib/README.md

 - Get Action | Recipient Templates

     ActionService actionService = new ActionService();</br>
-    GetActionTemplatesResponse response = await actionService.GetActionTemplatesAsync( "192.168.1.10" , "root" , "pass" );
+    GetActionTemplatesResponse actionTemplates = await actionService.GetActionTemplatesAsync( "192.168.1.10" , "root" , "pass" );

 - Get EventInstances

     EventService eventService = new EventService();

-    GetEventInstancesResponse response = await eventService.GetEventsInstancesAsync( "192.168.1.10" , "root" , "pass" );
+    GetEventInstancesResponse eventInstances = await eventService.GetEventsInstancesAsync( "192.168.1.10" , "root" , "pass" );

+- Create a new Actionrule (event)

 The responses instances returned by the Action|Event services methods all share the same base type "ServiceResponse".
-The more specific types only add one extra member.(ex.: GetActionTemplatesResponse will only append a new List<ActionTemplate> member)
+The more specific types only add one or more extra members.(ex.: GetActionTemplatesResponse will only append a new List<ActionTemplate> member)
 <table>
 <th colspan="2">ServiceResponse</th>
 <tr><td>bool IsSuccess</td><td>True if request succeeded with HTTP status 200, False in all other cases</td></tr>